msft-mirror-aosp/platform.external.autotest/docs/faft-how-to-run-doc.md

 The FAFT suite of tests can be invoked locally or remotely.
 This document describes how to set up the local configuration only.

-The Chrome OS firmware controls, among other things, the initial setup of the system hardware during the boot process.
+The ChromeOS firmware controls, among other things, the initial setup of the system hardware during the boot process.
 They are necessarily complicated, providing reliability against various corruption scenarios and security to ensure trusted software is controlling the system.
 Currently, the purpose of